Our Best Hot Drink Recipes for Cold-Weather Adventures

 Hot drinks and campfires go together perfectly, especially in cold weather.
 If you’ve got the fire lit, you need these winter warmers!

-The following hot drink recipes are suitable for kids and can easily be tailored to adults who want a hot alcoholic drink to go with their campfire.
+The following hot drink recipes are suitable for kids and can be easily tailored for adults who want a hot alcoholic drink to go with their campfire.

 You’ll find more hot alcoholic drinks for camping in the next section.